Dialog: Function-Block: Spring

 In Mechanism-Editor:

-1.Double-click the Spring-FB in the graphic-area
+1.Double-click the Spring-FB in the graphics-area

 OR